saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 :::caution iOS Simulators
 There are important differences between the Apple Pay Real Device and Simulator flow.
 The Simulator has the following limitations:

-- It is only focussed on the front-end integration of Apple Pay, and does not test the back-end integration.
+- It is focused on the front-end integration of Apple Pay and does not test the back-end integration.
 - You **can't** add cards to the wallet, meaning:
-  - No Apple Pay Sandbox Testing cards
+  - No Apple Pay Sandbox Testing cards.
-  - No real credit cards
+  - No real credit cards.
-- You **can't** test the Apple Pay in-web flow
+- You **can't** test the Apple Pay in-web flow.
 - You **can** test the Apple Pay in-app flow, but the Apple Pay in-app flow will not work the same as with Real Devices.
-It won't return a payment token and will not properly proces your payment.
+It won't return a payment token and will not properly process your payment.
 In addition to this, it automatically provides simulated cards for all the supported payment networks.

 :::